danfmihai/aws-terraform-eks/README.md

 - 3 routing tables (1 for public, 2 for private)
 - EKS cluster
 - EKS node(s) - using t2.micro and SPOT instances
-- add label to the node(s) "role" = "nodes-general"
+- adds label to the node(s) "role" = "nodes-general"

 To be able to connect to the Cluster issue the following command: